Australian spy agency disrupts foreign election interference | Law-Order

 Burgess did not say whether charges have been brought.

 Ties between Australia and China have deteriorated in recent years.
-Beijing was angered by laws introduced by Australia in 2019 that banned foreign donations to political parties and covert foreign interference in Australian politics.
+Beijing has angered by-laws introduced by Australia in 2019 that banned foreign donations to political parties and covert foreign interference in Australian politics.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)